anujdhillon/flipbook/README.md

 Adding all the files manually can be tiring.
 So just keep your files in a folder and add the folder together.
 Maybe you want the files to have increasing frames as they are being added to create a slow down effect in the end.
 - `add folder evolution to fb type linear`

-Finally, you can export the flipbook as MP4, GIF or PDF.
+Finally, you can export the flipbook as MP4, GIF or PDF (gifs are a bit slow).
 - `release fb as evolution.gif`

 There are other useful features also